finaldie/final_dev_env/README.md

 # All-in-one Docker Image

-Besides go through the `Installation` steps, the eaisest way to use this environment is pulling the docker image, and start it directly:
+Besides go through the `Installation` steps, the eaisest way to use this environment is pulling the [Docker Image][23], and start it directly:

 ## Pull Docker Image